datacamp/authoring/docs/courses/design/personas.md

 **Data Science Education Experience**

-SIndhu came out of university with expert-level knowledge of immunology, but only knows basic statistical concepts and techniques.
+Sindhu came out of university with expert-level knowledge of immunology, but only knows basic statistical concepts and techniques.
 However, needing to visualise a lot of her findings, Sindhu quickly found that nor Excel and JMP - the tools used in her